cocoa-xu/cocoa-xu/README.md

 ### Hi there 👋

-I'm Cocoa, a fast-learner and interested in a lot of things!
+I'm Cocoa, I am interested in a lot of things!

 ### About me